-If the Council's dispute over water supply with Nelson Pine Industries Limited, ENZA Foods New Zealand Limited, and Alliance Group Limited is unable to be resolved by June 2012 so that those users are paying the same rates for water as the owners of rating units with a metered connection in Richmond, then the targeted rate base on volume of water supplied to all rating units with a metered connection, excluding those in the Motueka township and the Nelson Pine Industries Limited site, (per cubic metres supplied) for 2012/2013 could be as high as \$1.93 and the fixed daily amount for rating units with a metered connection excluding those in Motueka township and the Nelson Pine Industries Limited site, could be around 68.87 cents per day.
+Council's dispute over water supply with Nelson Pine Industries Limited, ENZA Foods New Zealand Limited, and Alliance Group Limited was unable to be resolved by June 2012 so that those users pay the same rates for water as the owners of rating units with a metered connection in Richmond.
+This has resulted in Council needing to set, in this final Plan, the higher of the potential water rates that were outlined in the Draft Long Term Plan.
+The dispute is going to arbitration.

-In the event that full reticulation of the whole Motueka township proceeds then the existing Motueka Urban Water Supply account will become part of the Urban Water Account.
+In the event that full reticulation of the whole Motueka township proceeds then it is intended that the existing Motueka Urban Water Supply account will become part of the Urban Water Account.

-The categories of rateable land and the proposed rates per cubic metre supplied for 2012/2013 is:
+The categories of rateable land and the rates per cubic metre supplied for 2012/2013 is:

-Category 2011/12 \$ 2012/13 Proposed \$

-All rating units with metered connections in the Motueka 1.73 2.29
+Category 2011/2012 2012/2013 \$ All rating units with metered connections in the Motueka Urban Area 1.73 1.87

-Urban Area